Frequently asked questions

 What staff accompany theses trips?

 We use mostly local staff to lead and guide our trips – these people were born in the country that they work in and can offer excellent insights into local culture and traditions that many western leaders simply don’t have access to.
-However on occasion it may be necessary to send a western leader, who will be highly experienced and knowledgeable about the destination.
+However on occasion it may be necessary to send a western group leader, who will be highly experienced and knowledgeable about the destination.
 Any trips that involve camping are also accompanied by a cook to prepare meals, and some might include a camp crew to set up the camp itself.
 At certain places we may also use a local guide who is an expert in the particular site you are visiting.
+Check the tour dossier for each tour.

 Is there an age limit?

-No. As long as you’re fit enough to do the trip then we’re more than happy to host you.
+No. As long as you are fit enough to do the trip then we’re more than happy to host you.
 If you have any specific concerns then please don’t hesitate to contact us and we’ll be happy to talk you through them.
+On our group tours you must be over 18 years of age.
+If you are aged over 80 at the time of travel we will require a medical form to be completed.

 When on the first day should I arrive?